iv4xr-project/JLabGym/docs/ControlAndObservation.md

-### Controlling and observing Lab Recruits
+# Controlling and Observing Lab Recruits

+This document explains JLabGym's APIs and relevant data structures to control the Lab Recruits game, and to observe its state.

+### Control

 To control a running instance of Lab Recruits you need an instance of [`LabRecruitsEnvironment`](./src/main/java/environments/LabRecruitsEnvironment.java).
-See [README.md](./README.md) for an example of how to create such an instance and to bind it to a running Lab Recruits.
+See [README.md](./README.md) for an example of how to create it and how to bind it to a running Lab Recruits.

-The following methods are available to control and observe the Lab Recruits' instance to which your `LabRecruitsEnvironment`; let `env` be this instance:
+The following methods/APIs are available to control and observe the Lab Recruits' instance to which your `LabRecruitsEnvironment`; let `env` be this instance:

+1. `LabWorldModel env.observe(String agentId)`

+   This returns information on what the player character currently sees.
+The observation is given as an instance of `LabWorldModel`.

+   The method requires a so-called _agentId_.
+When a game-level is loaded into Lab Recruits, typically the level will have one or more 'player characters' that the human player can control.
+Only one human player can play the game at the same time, but the human can switch between different characters (if there are more than one).
+These player-characters can also be controlled programatically from JLabGym.
+Each of those characters is identified by its _id_, which is what we mean by _agentId_ we mentioned above.

-* `env.observe(String agentId)`; return an instance of `LabWorldModel`.
-It needs the Lab Recruits' id of the agent (the player character) that you want to control.
-This id can be found in the level file of the game-level that you loaded into Lab Recruits.
+   This id can be found in the level-definition file of the game-level that you loaded into Lab Recruits.

-* `env.moveToward(String agentId, Vec3 agentLocation, Vec3 destination)`.
+1. `env.moveToward(String agentId, Vec3 agentLocation, Vec3 destination)`

    This will move the agent specified by the given id, in a straight line towards the given destination.
 This will move the agent as far as its speed allows (by default 0.13 distance unit).
 This distance should be obstacle free (the agent cannot move through obstacles like walls).
 To cover a greater distance you will have to invoke `moveToward` multiple times.

    Note that this method requires the agent's current position, which you can obtain e.g. as follows:

   ```java
   LabWorldModel wom = env.observe(agentId) ;